Sark: In music

 Irish musician, composer and singer Enya's 2015 album Dark Sky Island was inspired by Sark's designation as the first 'dark sky island'.
 Certain songs on the album, the title track especially, explore the stars, skies and nature.

+Dutch electronic musician Legowelt released a three-track 12" single named after the island, "Sark Island Acid", on the American record label L.I.E.S. in 2011.